nightrome/cocostuff/README.md

 Method                | Source| Class-average accuracy  | Global accuracy | Mean IOU | FW IOU
 ---                   | ---   | ---                     | ---             | ---      | ---
 Deeplab VGG-16 (no CRF) [4] | [1] | 45.1%               | 63.6%           | 33.2%     | 47.6%

+Note that the results between the 10K dataset and the 164K dataset are not direclty comparable, as different train and val images are used.
+Furthermore, on the 164K dataset we train Deeplab for 100K iterations [1], compare to 20K iterations on the 10K dataset [1b].

+## Results of the COCO 2017 Stuff Segmentation Challenge:
+Please refer to the [official leaderboard](http://cocodataset.org/#stuff-leaderboard).
+Note that these results are not comparable to other COCO-Stuff results, as the challenge only includes a single thing class 'other'.

 ### Results on the validation set of COCO-Stuff 10K:
 Method                | Source| Class-average accuracy  | Global accuracy | Mean IOU | FW IOU